ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/overview.md

 Once you have your own model running, you can run experiments on the system.

+1. Running modifications of your model, for example:

     * Develop new model configurations to run different scenarios within your virtual ecosystem.
 What happens if you remove a top predator?
 What happens with a 2°C increase in temperature?

     * Run models with different permutations of particular parameters to explore the sensitivity of your simulation to changes in the parameterisation.

+    The Virtual Ecosystem provides a number of approaches to support [running modified models](./modifying_a_model.md).

-* Isolate a single component of the model to see how it responds to constant inputs through time using the [static model system](./virtual_ecosystem_in_static_mode.ipynb).
+1. Isolate a single component of the model to see how it responds to constant inputs through time using the [static model system](./virtual_ecosystem_in_static_mode.ipynb).
 Although this is primarily intended as a model development tool, it can be useful to understand the details of how different components of your model are behaving.

 ## Reference materials